 \section{Conclusion}

-\bluenote{ In this paper, we have reviewed the distinct properties of SFL and proposed a novel Semi-SFL system to perform SFL with clustering regularization on unlabeled and non-IID client data.
+In this paper, we have reviewed the distinct properties of SFL and proposed a novel Semi-supervised SFL system, termed \method, to perform model training on unlabeled and non-IID client data by incorporating clustering regularization.
 We have theoretically and experimentally investigated the impact of global updating frequency on model convergence.
 Then, we have developed a control algorithm for dynamically adjusting the global updating frequency, so as to mitigate the training inconsistency and enhance training performance.
-Extensive experiments have demonstrated that our system provides a 3.0× speed-up in training time and reduces the communication cost by about 70.3\% while reaching the target accuracy, and achieves up to 5.1\% improvement in accuracy under non-IID scenarios compared to the baselines. }
+Extensive experiments have demonstrated that \method provides a 3.8× speed-up in training time and reduces the communication cost by about 73.6\% while reaching the target accuracy, and achieves up to 5.8\% improvement in accuracy under non-IID scenarios compared to the baselines.

 \begin{appendices}